ArmoredStone/small-docker-jupyterlab/README.md

 2. Change the directory into cloned one
 3. Build the image
 4. Run the container
-5. Access token to configure login password
+5. Access token to configure login password through web browser

 ## Commands
 1. `git clone https://github.com/ArmoredStone/small-docker-jupyterlab.git`